Pyakz/automotively/README.md

 1. Fork the repository.
 2. Create a branch for your feature or bug fix: `git checkout -b my-feature`
-3. Make changes and commit them: `git commit -am "Add new feature"`
+3. Make changes and commit them: `git commit -am "feat: new feature"`
 4. Push to the branch: `git push origin my-feature`
 5. Create a pull request.
 6. Check if all tests passed